rubenwardy/minetest_modding_book/_en/map/objects.md

 will just be saved and become inactive.

-This distinction is muddied by the fact that Entities are controlled using a table which is referred to as a luaentity, as discussed later.
+This distinction is muddied by the fact that Entities are controlled using a table which is referred to as a Lua entity, as discussed later.

 ## Position and Velocity